xu4-engine/u4/doc/build.md

 ### Dependencies

-There are two supported platform libraries (Allegro 5 & SDL 1.2) and two supported configuration libraries (Boron 2 & libxml2):
-The official builds use Allegro & Boron.

-The Allegro 5 build requires the allegro, allegro_audio, & allegro_acodec
-libraries & headers.
-Allegro 5.2.7 or later is recommended.

-To use SDL 1.2, the SDL & SDL_mixer libraries are required.
-TiMidity++ may be necessary on some platforms, too.
+The following libraries are required:

+ - Allegro 5.2.7 (or later)
+ - Boron 2.0.8
+ - Faun 0.1.1
+    - Vorbis
+ - PNG

-Linux distributions will provide some of these libraries.
+Linux distributions will provide the Allegro, Vorbis, & PNG libraries.
-Below are example commands for a few flavors of Linux.
+Below are example install commands for a few flavors of Linux.

 Fedora:

-    sudo dnf install allegro5-addon-acodec-devel
-    sudo dnf install SDL_mixer-devel liblibxml2-devel
+    sudo dnf install allegro5-devel libvorbis-devel libpng-devel

 Ubuntu:

     sudo add-apt-repository ppa:allegro/5.2
-    sudo apt install liballegro-acodec5-dev
-    sudo apt install libsdl-mixer1.2-dev libxml2-dev
+    sudo apt install liballegro5-dev libvorbis-dev libpng-dev

-When using Boron, the interpreter program is needed build game modules.
+The Boron interpreter program is needed to build game modules.
 The static binaries can be downloaded from the
 [Boron homepage](http://urlan.sourceforge.net/boron/).